 Artist Howard Schoor’s Pop-Up Gallery & Studio, the “Metroburb,” Holmdel, New Jersey

-Howard Schoor Art, LLC, and Bell Works are engaged in a first of its kind “Artnership.”
-Begun on May 15thand extending through July 31st, the Artnership was conceived as a fresh take on art in public spaces, placing the working artist and his art in a dedicated space within Bell Works’ two million square foot Metroburb.
-After just two weeks, the artist and Bell Works are benefiting similarly from their unique collaboration.
+Howard Schoor Art, LLC, and Bell Works were engaged in a first of its kind “Artnership” that lasted from May 15th 2019 through the Fall of 2019.
+The Artnership was conceived as a fresh take on art in public spaces, placing the working artist and his art in a dedicated space within Bell Works’ two million square foot Metroburb.
+After just two weeks, the artist and Bell Works began benefiting similarly from their unique collaboration.

-Abstract artist Howard Schoor said, “I’m very happy with the experience thus far.”
+Abstract artist Howard Schoor said, “I’m very happy with the experience.”
 Pop-up gallery visitors, building tenants and their guests all seem to share Howard’s positive sentiment.
-Known for his self-titledhappy art Trianglist paintings, pop-up gallery-goers have picked up on the happy art theme when describing Howard’s whimsical, colorful geometric paintings.
+Known for his self-titled happy art Trianglist paintings, pop-up gallery-goers have picked up on the happy art theme when describing Howard’s whimsical, colorful geometric paintings.
 “It really pleases me whenever I learn my art has a positive impact on someone’s emotions.
 It’s gratifying to see my art fill such a personal space.”
 He continued, “I fundamentally believe the world needs more happy art.”

 Howard called a visit by Brandeis University alumnae an early highlight of his hybrid artist in residence.
 The group of 18 women spent several hours in the pop-up gallery and a pseudo artist’s workshop in which Howard spoke at length about his art, his evolution, and on a variety of topics of interest to the art enthusiasts.
 One of the attendees commented, “Your colorful art is indeed ‘happy art.’”
 Howard said, “This is what I envisioned the Artnership could be.
 The way these ladies engaged me and my art was dynamic, and I know as satisfying for them as it was for me.”
 He concluded, “The entire concept of the Artnership is about meaningful engagement that inspires art and the appreciation of art and the artist.
 So far, our goals are being realized.”